 The Board is supplied with and assured of full and timely access to all relevant information to discharge its duties effectively.
 All Directors also have direct access to the advice and the services of the Group's Company Secretary.
-The Directors are regularly updated and advised by the Company Secretary on new statutory and regulatory requirements and their impact and the implication on the Company and Directors in carrying out their fiduciary duties and responsibilities.
+The Directors are regularly updated and advised by the Company Secretary on new statutory and regulatory requirements.
 In addition, the Board may also seek professional opinion and independent advice from external consultants in the course of fulfilling their responsibilities, if necessary, at the Company's expense.